 - Lastly, parenting time in Minnesota can be organized by creating a Parenting Time Schedule.
-A parenting time schedule details the specific plan for when the child will be with each parent, such as frequency and duration.
-In addition, a parenting time schedule, parents can specify and map out holidays, birthdays, special events, and summer vacations, for example.
+A parenting time schedule illustrates when the child will be with each parent, such as frequency, days, duration, etc… In addition, in the parenting time schedule, parents can specify and map out holidays, birthdays, special events, and summer vacations, for example.

 *Although if the child spends a significant amount of time on separate days with a parent, but doesn’t stay overnight – another method can be used instead.
 In addition, the age of the child can be used by the court to determine if the parent is with the child for a significant period of time.
 (Minnesota Statutes, Chapter 518.175, Subdivision 1, Paragraph G).

 What’s a Parenting Time Order?

 Who Can Get Parenting Time?

 - The biological parent of the child, but were not married to the other parent when the child was born*;

 - A parent who is legally separating from the child’s other parent, and the child was born during the marriage; or